Terry Scholars, Class of 2018

 Northside Health Careers High School, San Antonio

 Blanka Bordas was the section leader for the Youth Orchestras of San Antonio and president of her high school band.
 As a clarinetist, she won a gold medal at state in the solo and ensemble competitions.
 Bordas interned in a biomedical research lab at UT Health Science Center at San Antonio, where she measured autism-relevant behaviors in mice.
 She also volunteered at a public library in San Antonio.
-Bordas is majoring in biology and healthcare management.
+Bordas is majoring in biology.

 Incarnate Word High School, San Antonio